Energy Efficiency Opportunities for Solar Owners (Or how to power your life for $1 a day!)

 Around 14 years ago it was easy for solar panel system owners to lock in a high feed-in tariff and get a ridiculously low power bill.
 Or even a $0 electricity bill.
 Or even a negative power bill!

-This was possible because the various states used to have really generous buy back rates (feed-in tariffs) for any electricity you exported to the grid.
+This was possible because the various states used to have really generous buy back rates (feed-in tariffs) for solar electricity exported to the grid.

 These days, of course, those schemes have been wound right back everywhere.
-Most who have recently bought a solar system will be getting between 3c and 13c per kWh for their exported energy.
+Most with solar are now getting between 2-13c per kWh for exported energy.

-While feed-in tariffs are far lower than they used to be, this is not the end of the world for solar owners.
-It just means that you have to think a bit more carefully about improving your solar self consumption, which involves shifting electricity consumption to the daytime where possible.
+While feed-in tariffs are far lower, this is not the end of the world for solar owners.
+It just means you have to think a bit more carefully about improving your solar self consumption, which involves shifting electricity consumption to the daytime where possible.
 And, of course, hunt around for the retailer that gives you the best feed-in tariff rate.
 If you haven’t done so already, you can check out our retailer comparison tool to try and find the best deals.
-There are a few smaller retailers out there that may offer a better rate than some of the larger electricity retailers.
+There are a few smaller retailers out there that may offer a better rate than some of the larger ones.

 If you have bought solar panels recently from a reputable installer, you should certainly be seeing substantially lower bills.
-But my guess is that you would be keen to see them go even lower!
+But my guess is you’d be keen to see them go even lower!

-Over the next few pages, I’ll show you, as a proud solar power system owner, how to get your bills down even more.
+Over the next few pages, I’ll show you, as a proud solar power system owner, how to further lower your electricity bills.
 I’l show you how to do this despite having a low feed-in tariff.
 And no, you won’t need any batteries.
-At the moment batteries won’t pay for themselves for most households, but in a year or so when batteries are the right price – you’ll save money by not needing as large a battery system.
+At the moment they won’t pay for themselves for many households, but in a year or so when batteries are the right price – you’ll save money by not needing as large a battery system.

-Can you power your family (and even a business) for a measly 30c per day?
+Can you power your family (and even a business) for under $1?

 How much do you think it should cost to power a suburban 4 bedroom house that houses 2 adults, 3 kids and a full time business in year round comfort?